lubojr/naucse.python.cz/lessons/beginners-en/files/index.md

 print(data)
 ```

+In order to read or write `csv` using the inbuilt `csv` library.
-For other data formats like csv or excel, you need to install external libraries.
+For other data formats like `Excel` files, you need to install external libraries.
-For working and reading with tabular data it is easiest to use pandas library.
+For working with tabular data it is the easiest to use `pandas` library.